JNRowe/jnrowe.github.io/articles/fossil.rst

 .. note::
    It turns out I won't be pushing the changes upstream.
-They require a :abbr:`CLA (Contributor Licence Agreement)` that I can not sign in good faith, which is a shame.
+They require a |CLA| that I can not sign in good faith, which is a shame.

 The option handling *will* trip you up endlessly.
 Just the little things like being unable to chain options, and needing an endless stream of ``C-p M-5 M-b